CPP Group: Senior management

-Chairman, Sir Richard Lapthorne, retired on 31 January 2021.
-He was succeeded as Chairman by existing non-executive director, David Morrison.
-On 8 February 2022, CPP Group announced that CEO Jason Walsh would step down after almost six years in the role.
+The chairman, Sir Richard Lapthorne, retired on 31 January 2021.
+He was succeeded as chairman by existing non-executive director, David Morrison.
+On 8 February 2022, CPP Group announced that CEO Jason Walsh.
 His successor was Simon Pyper, the former Chief Financial Officer.

 FSA Probe

 On 29 March 2011 the company announced that the Financial Services Authority had launched an investigation into the sale of one of its products to UK customers.
 The Financial Services Authority's investigation centred on allegations that CPP overstated the risk of identity theft when selling insurance for that purpose.

 On 20 February 2012 CPP announced that its shares had been suspended on the London Stock Exchange for a two-week period to allow for negotiations with the FSA to take place.
 CPP maintained that the proposed redress for alleged mis-selling would force the company to close and that the action being demanded by the FSA was disproportionate.

 On 25 February 2012 an announcement was made indicating that a compromise agreement had been reached.
 This was reported as being expected to cost CPP in the region of £10–15 million.

 CPP shares were re-listed on 27 March 2012.

 In the following week a number of MPs voiced their concerns about the way in which the FSA's review had been carried out and the impact that closing the company would have on the staff and the local economies in the areas that CPP's offices are based.

 As part of the investigation, the FSA has stated that the referral partners including the high street banks will also be investigated and that the number of consumers affected by this mis-selling scandal could be significantly higher.